mariolukas/FabScanPi-Server/docs/software.md

 ![main_menu](images/calibration_start_position.jpg)
 NOTICE: The second laser in the image is not supported by the software yet.
 This will be a featrue available within the next release.

-Option 1: You can can build yout own calibration sheet from a cardboard sheet.
+Option 1: You can can build your own calibration tool from cardboard.
 Print the calibration sheet onto paper and glue it to cardboard.
 Build a stand of another piece of cardboard.
-You maybe have to fix the calibration sheet on the turntable by using some adhesive tape.
+Maybe you have to fix the calibration sheet on the turntable by using some adhesive tape.

 Option 2: You have an 3D-printer available and can print out our calibration sheet holder.
 There's also a different calibration sheet for external holder use.